 Protecting yourself AND the Ocean

 99,9% of the population love a sunny holiday.
 Even if one prefers skiing the best peaks of the world, the sun is always welcome.
 When it comes to a tropical holiday, having blue skies and sun rays is expected.
 And as we all know, one can get burnt severely, whether the weather is sunny or cloudy.
 Even the brightest and most careful people have become “human lobsters” at least once in their lifetime.
 Dermatologists have been warning us for decades against the negative effects of the UV we so desperately seek on a tropical holiday.
-We all know to stay in the shade when the sun is at its highest, and to apply sunscreen when we are exposed.
+We all know to stay in protected when the sun is at its highest, and to apply sunscreen when we are exposed.
 It only makes sense for us to protect our skin.
 But at what cost?
 Did you know that sunscreen has been destroying one of our most precious and diverse ecosystem.

 What is happening?